code16/sharp/README.md

 > Sharp is under heavy development.
 It should be out and fully documented in a few weeks.
 This documentation is very WIP.

 Sharp is not a CMS: it's a content management framework, a toolset which provides help building a CMS section in a website, with some rules in mind:
-- the public website should not have any knowledge of the CMS;
+- the public website **should not have any knowledge of the CMS**;
-- the CMS should not have any expectations from the persistence layer (meaning: the DB structure has nothing to do with the CMS);
+- the CMS **should not have any expectations from the persistence layer** (meaning: the DB structure has nothing to do with the CMS);
-- in fact, removing the CMS should not have any effect on the project (well, ok, except for the administrator);
+- in fact, **removing the CMS should not have any effect on the project** (well, ok, except for the administrator);
-- administrators should work with their data and terminology, not CMS terms;
+- administrators **should work with their data and terminology**, not CMS terms;
-- website developers should not have to work on the front-end development for the CMS.
+- website developers **should not have to work on the front-end development** for the CMS.

 Sharp intends to provide a clean solution to the following needs:
 - create, update or delete any structured data of the project, handling validation and errors;